Kitting and Assembly Services for Ecommerce Brands: What Actually Scales

 - or leadership is spending too much time supervising packouts directly.

-Inquiry: Is your team running a fulfillment operation, or are they repeatedly stopping fulfillment to run assembly projects?
+The real question is this: is your team running a fulfillment operation, or is it repeatedly stopping fulfillment to run assembly projects?

 If the answer is the second one, [outsourcing](/blog/when-to-outsource-fulfillment) often becomes economically rational before the business expects it.